spreedbox/spreedbox-firmware/README.md

 The downloads for the released images are found on the [Releases](https://github.com/spreedbox/spreedbox-firmware/releases) page.

+Download the `spreedbox-trusty-armhf.img.xz` file.
+This is the compressed disk image.
+See [Firmware Upgrade](#Firmware Upgrade) for details and further instructions.
+The `Source code` files can be used to validate the firmware image.

 ## Manifest

-The full list of all packages inside a firmware image are listed in the MANIFEST.txt file.
+The full list of all packages inside a firmware image are listed in the [MANIFEST.txt](MANIFEST.txt) file.
 This list can be used to track package additions, removals and updates accross releases.

 ## Validation of releases

-The SHA256 check sum of the release image is found in the SHA256SUMS.
+The SHA256 check sum of the release image is found in the [SHA256SUMS](SHA256SUMS).
 It covers both the release image and the manifest for that release.

 Releases are tagged and signed with Git by the release person.
 Use `git --verify-tag <version>` to validate.